Rover 100 Ascot

 INTERIOR

-Matching Sonor Marle cloth seat facings finished in Beige, (Code ANJ), are pristine with the fronts protected by period lambswool covers.
-Comfortable reclining front seats with a rake adjustable steering wheel allow the driver to find the perfect driving position in civilised levels of luxury appointment.
+Matching Sonor Marle cloth seat facings finished in Beige, (Code ANJ), are in excellent condition with no fabric nicks or snags.
+Comfortable reclining front seats with a rake adjustable steering wheel allow the driver to find the perfect driving position with ease all in well-appointed luxury.
 The wraparound centre console, colour-keyed seatbelts, carpets, padded facia, door trim and soft feel 3-spoke steering wheel are finished in immaculate Chocolate Brown.
-The often troublesome headlining is fully intact and all carpeting is protected by genuine Rover rubber floor mats.
-The Rover rubber tray insert is present and beer towels are neatly folded in the glove box ready to place on top of the dash on warm sunny show days!
+The often-troublesome headlining is fully intact and all carpeting is protected by carpet mats which are covered by genuine Rover rubber floor mats!
+The Rover rubber tray insert is present perfect for the Rover branded ice scraper to sit neatly at showtime!
 The boot area is immaculate and all functions and controls operate perfectly including the stereo cassette.
+Well appointed for the upper-middle class standards set by Hyacinth Bucket!

 ENGINE & TRANSMISSION